dojot/docs/source/using-api-interface.rst

 Remember that the token must be set in the request header as a whole, not parts of it.
 In the example only the first characters are shown for the sake of simplicity.
-All further requests will use an evironment variable called ``bash
-${JWT}``, which contains the token got from auth component.
+All further requests will use an evironment variable called ``${JWT}``, which contains the token got from auth component.

 Device creation